bluecaret/family-cookbook/docs/recipe/japanese-chicken-wings-tebasaki.md

   - main
   - chicken
 excerpt: 'Chicken wings glazed in a sweet and spicy sauce, typically deep-fried and coated with sesame seeds.'
+noRecipe: 'Chicken wings glazed in a sweet and spicy sauce, typically deep-fried and coated with sesame seeds.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Chicken wings glazed in a sweet and spicy sauce, typically deep-fried and coated with sesame seeds.